 Sertoma’s primary service project is assisting people with speech, hearing and language disorders.

 Sertoma started a program called SHARP (Sertoma Hearing Aid Recycle Program) that has grown nationwide.
-Our club has 10 hearing aid collection locations where hearing aids are collected to help those in need.
+Our local club has 7 hearing aid collection centers in the area.
+These collection locations include:

 We work closely with the University of Texas Speech & Hearing Center and Hearing Charities of America to test and evaluate patients that we refer.
 We also work closely local audiologists and hearing centers and hearing dispensers to help those in need.

 Our Georgetown Club has been a pioneer in the installation of several “looping” systems in our community.
 This induction loop technology enables those withering aids equipped with a t-coil to improve hearing quality.
 The Georgetown Public Library meeting rooms and the Palace Theatre are equipped with Sertoma sponsored looping systems.
 In addition, portable desktop loops are installed at the City Service Center and WILCO Tax Office.

 Our Club has also provided hearing equipment and software to GISD schools, Lone Star Circle of Care, St. David’s Hospital and Ride on Center for Kids (ROCK).